 Back in my day, coders were ultra-competitive and extreme smart-asses.
 We'd think we were the smartest developer on the team and would go out of our way to prove someone else wrong and ourselves correct.
 If a peer developer would put forth a solution, it would be my obsession to do it better to show intellectual dominance.
 Most of us were like that.

 Everyone on a team was a potential target for a dogpile.
 If an email went out to the group with a misspelling or misplaced punctuation, you would become the joke of the team.
 Think of memes before memes, in text form.
 I would vigilantly double and triple check every email I'd send to be certain it was perfect because I knew it would be open season and I'd be viciously roasted.
-That built camaraderie and everyone would take it as well as they'd dish it out.
+That built comradery and everyone would take it as well as they'd dish it out.

 Forget sports.
 If you want to see some real competition, put three engineers in the same room tasked with producing the best and most efficient solution to a problem.
 I believe this competitive nature of developers led to countless solutions and better technology over the years; I know it did in my experiences.